 An exciting opportunity to develop and oversee an established Thai language learning programme in Central Thailand.

-Work with language students and their language teachers to build and expand this project, enabling new missionaries to be fruitful and effective.
+Work with new foreign students, including trainee missionaries, and their Thai language teachers to build and expand this project, enabling new missionaries to be fruitful and effective.

 Qualities & Gifts Sought